HOPE-Duchenne (Halt cardiomyOPathy progrEssion in Duchenne) (HOPE)

 Detailed Description

-Approximately 24, and not more than 30, subjects will be randomized into the study, in two sequential enrollment groups.
+Approximately 24, and not more than 30, participants will be randomized into the study, in two sequential enrollment groups.
 Safety data from Group 1 will undergo a Data Safety Monitoring Board (DSMB) review prior to initiation of enrollment for Group 2.

-All subjects assigned to the active treatment arm will receive an intended total dose of up to 75 million (M) CAP-1002 cells infused as 25M cells into each of the three left ventricle cardiac territories (anterior, lateral, inferior/posterior).
+All participants assigned to the active treatment arm will receive an intended total dose of up to 75 million (M) CAP-1002 cells infused as 25M cells into each of the three left ventricle cardiac territories (anterior, lateral, inferior/posterior).

 Study Type